Formulate your options with an Masters in Biotechnology

-Biotechnology students will be prepared for careers in broad fields related to biotechnology, pharmaceuticals, health care, as well as many others.
-This professional science master’s program is an interdisciplinary graduate degree that blends modern science education with communication skills, management and business understanding, and analytical reasoning.
+Marywood University's professional science master's program in Biotechnology is an interdisciplinary graduate degree that blends modern science education with communication skills, management and business understanding, and analytical reasoning.

 - Ideal for mid and upper-level technical/lab research and business management/research positions